-- Equatorial tropical Pacific SST anomalies continued in La Nina conditions; in the equatorial and north Atlantic, and North Pacific, SST anomalies continued in above normal conditions, while SST anomalies in the equatorial Indian Ocean were weak (slide 4).
-The large-scale distribution of SST anomalies was predicted well (slide 10); - AMIP simulations and initialized CFSv2, and other MME forecasts, all replicated the large-scale distribution of observed precipitation anomalies in tropical latitudes (a reflection of La Niña conditions) including above normal anomalies in the equatorial eastern Indian Ocean, Maritime Continent and dry conditions in the equatorial western, central Pacific Ocean (slides 11, 37-39). - Both AMIP and the initialized CFSv2 didn't predict the observed 200mb height anomalies over the northern extra-tropics, leading to missed prediction of cold temperate anomalies over the regions of eastern Europe and western and central North America (slides 12,13,15,16). - The spatial pattern of forecast North America precipitation anomalies in the AMIP simulations and the initialized CFSv2 and NMME forecasts were consistent with the La Nina composite, however, differed from the observed anomalies (slides 7, 14). - December 2022 monthly mean forecasts from the shortest leads show better skill for predicting North America z200, temperature, and precipitation (slides 33, 34, 35).
+- Equatorial tropical Pacific SST anomalies continued in La Nina conditions but with weaker amplitude relative to the previous seasons; in the equatorial and north Atlantic, and North Pacific, SST anomalies continued above normal, while SST anomalies in the equatorial Indian Ocean were weak (slide 4).
+The large-scale distribution of SST anomalies was predicted well (slide 10); - AMIP simulations and initialized CFSv2, and other MME forecasts, all replicated the large-scale distribution of observed precipitation anomalies in tropical latitudes (a reflection of La Niña conditions) including above normal anomalies in the equatorial eastern Indian Ocean, Maritime Continent and dry conditions in the equatorial western, central Pacific Ocean (slides 11, 37-39). - Both AMIP and the initialized CFSv2 predicted the large-scale distribution of observed 200mb height anomalies in tropics, however, misplaced the negative anomalies over the northeast Asia and western North America region.
+The erroneous prediction of height anomalies led to failed prediction of the observed cold temperature anomalies over the northeast Asia and the western US (slides 12,13,15,16). - The spatial pattern of forecast North America precipitation anomalies in the AMIP simulations and the initialized CFSv2 and NMME forecasts were consistent with the La Nina composite.
+The observed anomalies over the US western region, however, differed from the La Niña composite leading to poor skill (slides 7, 14). - February 2023 monthly mean forecasts from the shortest leads show much better skill for predicting North America z200 and temperature (slides 33, 34).